joshua-Evans-1/terraform-multi-cloud/README.md

 # Terraform Multi-Cloud Networking (SDN)
-A project that utilizes terraform to create and deploy a multi-cloud environment using amazon(AWS) and google cloud(GCP). terraform creates a vpn between the two cloud environments to connect them.
+A project that utilizes terraform to create and deploy a highly available VPN connections between Google Cloud (GCP) and Amazon Web Services (AWS) for direct communication between VPC networks across the two cloud platforms.

 ## Table of Contents

 * [Setup](docs/setup.md)